 - Hero Antagonist - Kabakov again.

-- Jack Bauer Interrogation Technique - In the book Major Kabakov says to his assistant Mochevski, when a man they are questioning won't talk, "I'm going to step outside for a moment.
+- Jack Bauer Interrogation Technique - In the book Major Kabakov says to his assistant Moshevsky, when a man they are questioning won't talk, "I'm going to step outside for a moment.
 Perhaps the Captain would like some refreshments.
 Call me when he has finished eating his testicles."

-- Room Disservice
+- Room Disservice: Poor Farley.